saifaleee/advanced-blockchain-go/README.md

     * Bloom filters are integrated into blocks.
     * Basic structures for cross-shard transactions exist.
     * State management is per-shard (in-memory).
+* **Phase 3: Dynamic Sharding and Load Management** - **Partially Completed**
+    * Dynamic shard splitting based on transaction load implemented.
+    * Dynamic shard merging for underutilized shards implemented.
+    * Management loop for continuous monitoring of shards implemented.
+    * Improved transaction routing with fallback mechanisms.
+    * Metrics tracking for shards implemented.
 * The project is currently a **Proof-of-Concept**.
-Key features like dynamic sharding adjustments, full cross-shard atomicity/consistency, and the hybrid consensus mechanism are **not yet implemented**.
+More advanced features like full cross-shard atomicity/consistency and the hybrid consensus mechanism are **not yet implemented**.

 ## Getting Started